 Provides the fundamentals and technical knowledge needed for proper fire scene interpretations, including recognizing and conducting origin and cause, preservation of evidence and documentation, scene security, motives of the fire setter, and types of fire causes.

 FIRETC 125 FIREFIGHTING TACTICS AND STRATEGY

-Examines the principles of fire control through utilization of personnel, equipment and extinguishing agents on the fire ground.
+Presents the principles of fire ground control through utilization of personnel, equipment, and extinguishing agents.
+Field trips may be required.

 FRENCH